dgv/dgv.github.io/_posts/2024-06-15-shokunin-tamashi.md

 ---

 I'm back, blogging again, after so many years.
-First of all, about the japanese kanjis 職人魂, it means _shokunin tamashī_, or the spirit of craftmanship.
+First of all, _shokunin tamashī  職人魂_ is the japanese term for the spirit of craftmanship.
 I'll explain below the term, how and why it inspires me.

-I always been interested in japanese culture, besides all influence during my childhood, sansei friends and neighboohood stores, animes etc, I really start dive into with [Zen to Done](https://zenhabits.net/zen-to-done-ztd-the-ultimate-simple-productivity-system/) method after so many influences in [programing](https://www.zenprogrammer.org/en/10-rules-of-a-zen-programmer.html), read books about Zen, even tried [zazen](https://en.wikipedia.org/wiki/Zazen), it was pretty natural for me as introspective self-taught techinician and programmer attracted by [simplicity](http://www.extremeprogramming.org/rules/simple.html), [simple things](http://lawsofsimplicity.com/) and [simplify](https://www.goodreads.com/quotes/897002-our-life-is-frittered-away-by-detail-simplicity-simplicity-simplicity-i)...
+I always been interested in japanese culture, besides all influence during my childhood, sansei friends and neighborhood stores, animes etc, I really start dive into with [Zen to Done](https://archive.org/stream/ZenToDoneTheUltimateSimpleProductivitySystemByLeoBabauta/zen_to_done.Leo_Babauta-jorel314_djvu.txt) method after so many influences in [programing](https://www.zenprogrammer.org/en/10-rules-of-a-zen-programmer.html), then start to read books about Zen, even tried [zazen](https://en.wikipedia.org/wiki/Zazen) for some time, the philosophy was pretty natural for me as low profile, introspective self-taught techinician and programmer attracted by [simplicity](http://www.extremeprogramming.org/rules/simple.html), [simple things](http://lawsofsimplicity.com/) and [simplify](https://www.goodreads.com/quotes/897002-our-life-is-frittered-away-by-detail-simplicity-simplicity-simplicity-i)...
-Finally watched Jiro Dreams of Sushi [movie](https://www.imdb.com/title/tt1772925/) and was presented to the _shokunin_ term and how the "philosophy" relates with me.
+Finally watched Jiro Dreams of Sushi [movie](https://www.imdb.com/title/tt1772925/) and was presented to the _shokunin_ term and how the _philosophy_ relates with me.

 ## definition